gyselroth/docxBox/README.md

 * List files (and their attributes) in DOCX
 * List fonts (and their metrics) referenced in DOCX
 * List images contained in DOCX
 * List meta data of DOCX
+* Modify meta data of DOCX
 * Replace images in DOCX
 * Unzip files from DOCX: all files, only media files
 * Zip files in given path into new DOCX